jango-blockchained/mcp-freecad/freecad-addon/README.md

 <div align="center">
 <sub>
 🚀 <strong>MCP Integration FreeCAD Addon</strong> - Bringing AI to CAD, one design at a time<br>
-Made with ❤️ by the open source community • June 2025
+Made with ❤️ by jango-blockchained • June 2025
 </sub>
 </div>